iiasa/message-ix-models/doc/global/land_use/emulator.rst

    Adaptations of a simplified RES for inclusion of the land-use emulator.

 Biomass, independent of the type of feedstock, is treated as a single commodity in the energy system.
-Bioenergy can therefore be used for use in power gernation or liquefaction or gasification process alike (see details on energy system).
+Bioenergy can therefore be used for use in power generation or liquefaction or gasification process alike (see details on energy system).
 The only exception is made for non-commercial biomass (fuel wood).
-Non-commercial biomass supply and demand have been aliogned between the two models.
-These are derived based on population and GDP proctions (add reference pachauri).
+Non-commercial biomass supply and demand have been aligned between the two models.  **These are derived based on population and GDP projections for each of the SSP storyline projections (add reference pachauri).
+In MESSAGE, non-commercial biomass is explicitly modeled as a demand category (add reference to demand section).
+The reduction of non-commercial biomass demand therefore is not possible in the global energy model, without the use of an additional addon module specifically developed to address this issue (add reference to access module from miguel).
+The reason for this is the fact that non-commercial biomass is not a traded commodity and therefore its use us not determined as a function of cost.**

 Note, that because each of the land-use pathways has been calculated accounting for mitigation of all GHGs, MESSAGE scenarios aiming to only reduce a single green-house-gas for example, will either need to account for the fact that a price on CH4 for example will equally result in reductions of CO2 and N2O in the land-use sector.
 Equally, other land-use policies, such as the limitation of deforestation, can be implemented, but will most likely include other land-use related trends, which are artifacts as opposed to results of the policy, due to the limitations of using an emulator, and therefore a limited solution space.
 The land-use pathways are meant to represent the broad, as opposed to a specific policy land-scape, consistent with SSP storylines (see land-use paper of SSPs).
 For some larger projects or studies, matrixes, i.e. input data sets from GLOBIOM, can be tailored to allow the analysis of specific policies in MESSAGE.

 Results and validation